 Afrika - Art and Culture Art and Culture - Museum of Ethnology in Berlin.
 Browse using the pictorial menu at top.
 Masks - images of kinds - various African art objects - connections to Europe - magic and medicine.

 This image is from the Ceramic Draped African Mask lesson on IAD.
 You can find it here.

 Contemporary African Art Gallery New York.
 The gallery has on exhibit over 75 works of fine art, representing over 25 artists from East, West and Southern Africa. (work was suitable for student viewing when link was added).

-Cycles: African Life Through Art - from Indianapolis Museum of Art.
+Cycles: African Life Through Art - (Archive) from Indianapolis Museum of Art.
 A highly visually appealing and thought provoking site which provides a rich user experience through interactivity, text and images.
 A "must see".

 Guruve: Unique Contemporary African Art - from UK.
 This is a commercial site, but does have some valuable information for educators.
 Gallery specializes in contemporary stone sculpture from Zimbabwe, but we also promote artists from elsewhere in sub-Saharan Africa who work in a wide range of media from oils to scrap metal.

 Hamill Gallery - Alphabetical listing of images by culture